HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 title: Third Parties
 description: Third Parties chapter of the 2022 Web Almanac is covering third-party impact on web performance and the usage of best practices related to the third-parties.
 authors: [imeugenia]
-reviewers: [tunetheweb, kevinfarrugia, alexnj, shantsis]
+reviewers: [tunetheweb, kevinfarrugia, alexnj]
 analysts: [kevinfarrugia]
-editors: []
+editors: [shantsis]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1YqoRRsyiNsrEabVLu2nRU98JIG_0zLLuoQhC2nX8xbM/
 featured_quote: Third parties are often associated with negative impact on web performance.
-However, both third-party and website developers can eliminate it so that third-party functionality isn't harming user experience.
+However, both third parties and website developers can eliminate it so that third-party functionality isn't harming user experience.
 featured_stat_1: 94%
-featured_stat_label_1: Websites using at least one third-party
+featured_stat_label_1: Websites using at least one third party
 featured_stat_2: 45%
 featured_stat_label_2: 45% of all requests made by websites are third-party requests.
 featured_stat_3: 34%
 featured_stat_label_3: Third-party requests serve script content.
-unedited: true
 ---

 ## Introduction

 Third parties are an integral part of most websites.
 This chapter shows that nearly all websites use at least one third party, and nearly half of all requests are third-party requests.

 Website owners use third parties to delegate some complex functionality such as analytics, advertising, live chats, consent management, and others.
 Although website developers may not directly control third-party code, they still can influence third parties' impact on the websites.
 Taking into account how widely third parties are used, they have a crucial impact on web performance.
-It is quite common that they are [blocking page rendering especially on mobile devices](&lt;link to render-blocking figure>), for instance, the average median blocking time for top 10 most popular third parties is 1.4 seconds.
-This way, third-parties affect [Core Web Vitals](https://web.dev/vitals/) and other important performance metrics like [First Contentful Paint](https://web.dev/fcp).
+It is quite common that they are [blocking page rendering especially on mobile devices](#performance-impact), for instance, the average median blocking time for top 10 most popular third parties is 1.4 seconds.
+This way, third-parties affect <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals</a> and other important performance metrics like <a hreflang="en" href="https://web.dev/fcp">First Contentful Paint</a>.

 Many recommendations help to eliminate the negative impact.
 It could be simple techniques like using minified resources or more complex ones, for example, evaluating and choosing third-party scripts that don't serve legacy JavaScript or loading and executing third-party scripts using web workers.